Linda Villarosa: Personal life

 Villarosa was born on January 9, 1959.
 Her mother Clara Villarosa is also an author, publisher and motivational speaker.
 Linda Villarosa is a graduate of the University of Colorado and spent a year at Harvard University as a journalism fellow.
 She also earned a master's degree in urban journalism/digital storytelling in 2013 from the CUNY Graduate School of Journalism.
 She lives in Brooklyn with her partner, two children and pets.

 Career

+Linda Villarosa was awarded the Lillian Smith Book Award for her book: “Under the Skin: The Hidden Toll of Racism on Health in America” in Sept.
+2023.
 Linda Villarosa has covered women's and African-American health issues in The New York Times, The Root, O Magazine, Glamour, Health, Vibe and Woman’s Day.
 She was nominated for a GLAAD Media Award in the Outstanding Magazine Article category for an article in Essence titled "Pride and Prejudice."

 She is a co-founder of Villarosa Media, other co-founders being her mother Clara Villarosa and sister Alicia.
 In 2008, her first novel, Passing for Black, was published.
 She is author and co-author of three books, including Body & Soul: The Black Women’s Guide to Physical Health and Emotional Well-Being.
 Villarosa worked as a consultant to provide editorial expertise to companies and organizations like American Express Publishing and Meredith.
 She also directs the undergraduate journalism program at the City College of New York.